Rockabilly: History

 There was a close relationship between blues and country music from the very earliest country recordings in the 1920s.
 The first nationwide country hit was "Wreck of the Old 97", backed with "The Prisoner's Song", which also became quite popular.
 Jimmie Rodgers, the "first true country star", was known as the "Blue Yodeler", and most of his songs used blues-based chord progressions, although with very different instrumentation and sound from the recordings of his black contemporaries like Blind Lemon Jefferson and Bessie Smith.

 During the 1930s and 1940s, two new sounds emerged.
 Bob Wills and his Texas Playboys were the leading proponents of Western Swing, which combined country singing and steel guitar with big band jazz influences and horn sections; Wills's music found massive popularity.
 Recordings of Wills's from the mid 1940s to the early 1950s include "two beat jazz" rhythms, "jazz choruses", and guitar work that preceded early rockabilly recordings.
 Wills is quoted as saying "Rock and Roll?
 Why, man, that's the same kind of music we've been playin' since 1928!...
 But it's just basic rhythm and has gone by a lot of different names in my time.
 It's the same, whether you just follow a drum beat like in Africa or surround it with a lot of instruments.
 The rhythm's what's important."

-After blues artists like Meade Lux Lewis and Pete Johnson launched a nationwide boogie craze starting in 1938, country artists like Moon Mullican, the Delmore Brothers, Tennessee Ernie Ford, Speedy West, Jimmy Bryant, and the Maddox Brothers and Rose began recording what was then known as "hillbilly boogie", which consisted of "hillbilly" vocals and instrumentation with a boogie bass line.
+After blues artists like Albert Ammons, Meade Lux Lewis and Pete Johnson launched a nationwide boogie craze starting in 1938, country artists like Moon Mullican, the Delmore Brothers, Tennessee Ernie Ford, Speedy West, Jimmy Bryant, and the Maddox Brothers and Rose began recording what was then known as "hillbilly boogie", which consisted of "hillbilly" vocals and instrumentation with a boogie bass line.